The Modal Logic of Finitely Symmetry-Preserving Iterated Extensions is Exactly S4: Main theorem: the ZF-provably valid principles of Box sym are exactly

 \begin{proof} Assume $\mathsf{S4}\nvdash \alpha$.
 By the finite model property for $\mathsf{S4}$, fix a finite reflexive–transitive frame $G$ and a valuation $\nu$ with $G\models\neg\alpha$ at some world.
 Unravel $G$ to a rooted tree $F=(W,R,w_0)$ preserving truth of $\alpha$.
 Build a template $\mathcal{E}$ for $F$ as in Definitions~\ref{def:template}--\ref{def:concrete}, and realize it as a Kripke model $\mathcal{M}$ whose nodes are finite symmetry preserving iterations along rooted paths in $F$, with the root $w_0$ interpreted by the ground model.
 By Proposition~\ref{prop:template-prereqs}, the prerequisites (factorization, (PI–1)–(PI–4), sibling incompatibility, and depth/coordinate allocation) hold for $\mathcal{E}$.
 By construction, $\mathcal{M}$ carries a natural surjective p-morphism $\pi\colon\mathcal{M}\to F$ mapping each realization to its terminal node.

 By Lemma~\ref{lem:pmorphism-pres}, truth is preserved and reflected along $\pi$; hence $\mathcal{M},\text{root}\models\neg\alpha$.
 The sibling incompatibility Lemma~\ref{lem:sibling-incompatibility} ensures that the accessibility relation in $\mathcal{M}$ is exactly the one generated by taking one more finite symmetric step (no spurious back amalgamations appear), so $\mathcal{M}$ indeed interprets $\Boxsym$.
+Since $F$ is a rooted tree and $\mathcal{M}$ is built so that each $R_{\mathcal{M}}$-edge corresponds to exactly one template edge of $F$ (Construction~\ref{constr:kripke}), the accessibility in $\mathcal{M}$ matches the tree order of $F$ exactly; transitivity of FSI composition adds no edges beyond those already present in the reflexive-transitive closure of $R_F$, since any composed path in $\mathcal{M}$ projects via $\pi$ to a path in $F$.
 Therefore the $\mathsf{ZF}$ provable validities of $\Boxsym$ are contained in $\mathsf{S4}$. \end{proof}

 \begin{remark}[Edge cases] If $F$ is a single world, the construction is trivial.
 If $F$ is a finite linear order, no sibling incompatibility is needed; the template consists only of a chain of one step systems realizing the valuation, and Lemma~\ref{lem:pmorphism-pres} suffices. \end{remark}